stellalph/EMPLOYEE_DBMS_TRACKER/README.md

   <em>11.
 Select option 13 will enable the user to view the total utilized budget of a department</em>.
   ![User to select options](./assets/img12.png)

-  * Finally, option 14 is to exit out of the application and thank you for looking through and please click on the video to see the walkthrough of the functionality of my Employee database management system tracker.
+  * Finally, option 14 is to exit out of the application and thank you for looking through my Employee Database Management System Tracker.

 ## Video